k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 | - core | 2021.03.19 |
 | - gsutil | 4.60 |
 | [kubectl](https://kubernetes.io/docs/tasks/tools/) | 1.17.17 |

+You must also have an existing GCP GKE project.
+If you haven't already, see [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 ### Checkout the `k8ssandra-terraform` project